 Approaches to Forecasting

 Because of the disruption and uncertainties surrounding COVID-19, forecasting is more complex than ever before.
 In order to address the uncertainty and quantify potential outcomes, our experts applied scenario planning tools.
 These include scenarios based on our best understanding of current travel restrictions that are mandated, followed by different phases of activity that will gradually be permitted.
 For each of these phases, duration and severity of traffic impact are projected, using a disaggregate basis (typically weekly) for a period of 24 months.
 Given the uncertainty related to how this pandemic will play out, multiple scenarios can be developed assuming different phases of recovery, varying the duration and severity of impacts.
 The starting point for analysis is to obtain actual traffic trends by vehicle type during the affected period.

-Currently, we are experiencing a combination of COVID-19 travel restrictions and economic impacts.
-Understanding this, the latest economic forecasts are being reviewed, focusing on Gross Domestic Product (GDP), unemployment, and industrial production data.
+With the combination of COVID-19 travel restrictions and economic impacts, the latest economic forecasts focus on Gross Domestic Product (GDP), unemployment, and industrial production data.
 Prior recessions, particularly the Great Recession of 2008, help inform how these indices correlate to traffic performance on toll roads by vehicle type.
 As travel restrictions begin to relax, the impact of the economic slowdown and travel behavior changes will become more visible.

 The pace of recovery will depend on the increased perception of safety by travelers through the availability of reliable testing, therapeutics and vaccines.

 Adapting to Change